SayStudent.com

 • Flexible Repayment Plans

 student loan payments do not have to be repaid until 180 days after you leave or graduate from school.
 The federal government offers flexible repayment plans that can fit your budget.
-You can even consolidate your federal loans into one, low repayment plan: view our affiliated student loan consolidation center for information
+You can even consolidate your federal loans into one, low repayment plan.

 • Low Amount Limits